tambora-org/tamboRapi/README.md

 # tamboRapi
-Accessing tambora data in R made easy
+Accessing tambora.org data in R made easy and have some fun!